 It communicates with your central nervous system (CNS) which is comprised of your brain and spinal cord and also interacts with your immune system.

 The ANS is divided into two branches.

 This is how to the two systems work:

 Think of SNS activity as the gas pedal – the more sympathetic activity the more you are mobilizing and using up vital energy.

-The SNS oversees the stress response and so, is activated when you perceive something as life-threatening.
+The SNS oversees the stress response and so, is activated when you perceive something as potentially painful, dangerous, or life-threatening.

 Back in the caveman days, the SNS is what kept us alive – if we saw a tiger and had to literally run for our lives the SNS is what gave us that jolt of energy to fight or flee.

 The SNS activates your adrenal glands to produce stress hormones like norepinephrine (noradrenaline) that signal your body to get on high alert.

 With increased heart rate you’re now ready for intense physical activity (fight or flee).